-In cold climates, winter comes along each year and does its best to destroy our water pipes.
-The best way to minimize the damage from cold weather on household plumbing is to do a little winterizing, which essentially means protecting them against the freezing that can expand the water and rupture pipes.
-Burst water pipes can cause thousands of dollars of damage when water soaks walls, ceilings, and floors, so it just makes common sense to take preventive measures when and where you can.
+In colder climates, winter comes along each year and does its best to destroy our water pipes.
+The best way to minimize the damage from cold weather on household plumbing is to do a little winterizing pre-season, which essentially means protecting them against any freezing that can expand the water and rupture the pipes.
+Burst water pipes can cause thousands of dollars of damage when the water soaks walls, ceilings, and floors, so it just makes sense to take preventive measures when and where you can.

-A good starting point is to winterize outside faucets (hose spigots).
-This is relatively easy to do with simple insulated covers that fit over the spigots, which cost between $10 and $20 at home improvement centers.
-Installing these covers, along with performing a few simple winterizing procedures, can prevent outdoor faucets from rupturing due to freezing.
+A good starting point is to winterize your outdoor faucets (hose spigots).
+Doing so is relatively easy, thanks to insulated covers you can purchase to fit over the spigots.
+Installing these covers, along with performing a few simple winterizing procedures, can prevent outdoor faucets from rupturing due to freezing temperatures.